carloshsalvador/musicplayer/DETAILED_DOCUMENTATION.md

 PostgreSQL Container: Este container usa uma imagem oficial do PostgreSQL fornecida pelo Docker Hub.
 Ele é totalmente separado da imagem do Django e é configurado apenas para executar o servidor PostgreSQL.

-Delte the `db.sqlite3` file because it was automatically created by staring the project with the default command of Django.

 # 3. **Creating and run Docker Image**: